List of Strangers with Candy characters: Chip Beavers

-Chip Beavers (Patrick Blindauer) appears in the episodes "Jerri Is Only Skin Deep", "Who Wants Cake?", "The Blank Page", "Hit and Run", "Trail of Tears", "Invisible Love", and "Is My Daddy Crazy?"
+Chip Beavers (Patrick Blindauer) appears in the episodes "Who Wants Cake?", "The Blank Page", "Hit and Run", "Trail of Tears", "Invisible Love" and "Is My Daddy Crazy?".
 Chip's main characterization is usually to raise his hand and attempt to answer a question usually supplied by Noblet, only to get yelled at.

 Jimmy Tickles

-Jimmy Tickles (Jack Ferver) is Tammi and Jerri’s diminutive and presumably gay friend.
+Jimmy Tickles (Jack Ferver) appears in the episodes "The Virgin Jerri", "To Love, Honour and Pretend" and "Jerri's Burning Issue".
+He is Tammi and Jerri’s diminutive and presumably gay friend.
 Often he is spontaneously beaten up by jocks for no definite reason, though his beatings often follow particularly flamboyant dialog or actions of Jimmy’s (his repeated phrase I'm so jazzed! often directly led to his being beaten up).
 Jerri forced him to have sex with her in the girls’ bathroom at the end of "The Virgin Jerri".
-Early appearances, also before the beatings, showed him as being a relatively heterosexual, straight-laced student.
+Early appearances, also before the beatings, showed him as being a relatively heterosexual, strait-laced student.

+Trudy

+Trudy (Virginia Williams) is a blonde, popular cheerleader who Jerri tries to impress in "The Virgin Jerri".
+Williams returns in three more episodes as Susie in "The Blank Page", Wilma in "Blank Relay" and Ginger in "The Last Temptation of Blank".

+Sylvia

+Sylvia (Kelly Hutchinson) is a goth girl and Jerri's friend, who appears in the episodes "Ask Jerri", "There Once Was a Blank from Nantucket" and "The Last Temptation of Blank".